Meet our Champions

 Douglas Fraser-Pitt (Keele University, UK)

-I am a Senior Lecturer in Infectious Diseases at Keele University in the UK, with a background in innate immunity to infection against respiratory pathogens.
-I have previously worked in industry developing novel therapeutics for infectious exacerbations of cystic fibrosis and community acquired pneumonia and I’m also an Honorary Lecturer with the University of Aberdeen.
+I am a Senior Lecturer in Infectious Diseases at Keele University, UK, with a background in innate immunity to infection against respiratory pathogens.
+I have previously worked in industry developing novel therapeutics for infectious exacerbations of cystic fibrosis and community acquired pneumonia and I’m also an Honorary Lecturer with the University of Aberdee, UK.
 I wanted to join the Champions Scheme to give back to the Society and help raise awareness of microbiology and the work that we do.

 -